 In order to calculate modal split shares on the basis of coherent data sets, as rail and inland waterways follow the ‘territoriality principle’, the international road freight transport data have been redistributed according to the national territories where the transport actually took place.
 This redistribution involved modelling the likely journey itinerary and projecting it on the European road network.
 The international road freight journeys’ tonne-kilometres have been taken from the ‘Tables on transport operations at regional level', computed by Eurostat on the basis of the detailed national survey data.
 There is a time lag before these tables become available and the territorialisation of international road freight data makes sense only when the datasets of all reporting countries have been received.

-Furthermore, transport performance of road freight journeys to non-EU countries (apart from the EFTA countries, Turkey, Montenegro and the Former Yugoslav Republic of Macedonia) has not been taken into account.
+Furthermore, transport performance of road freight journeys to non-EU countries (apart from the United Kingdom, the EFTA countries, Turkey, Montenegro and North Macedonia) has not been taken into account.
 Therefore the cumulated values of the territorialised transport performance will always be lower than those declared in compliance with relevant EU legal acts.
 Some journeys have their origin or destination in regions that are not covered by the TERCET tool (which is notably the case for islands such as the Canary Islands, Madeira, Greek Islands, etc.).
 In such cases, the region of origin/destination have been given the NUTS 3 region code where the main freight ferry terminals are located in order to avoid further underestimation of the data.

-Data on total road freight transport for the reference period 2005-2015, calculated on the basis of the territorialised international transport, are included as an annex in the Excel file downloadable under 'Source data for tables and graphs' below.
+Data on total road freight transport for the reference period from 2005 onwards, calculated on the basis of the territorialised international transport, are included as an annex in the Excel file downloadable under 'Source data for tables and graphs' below.

 Calculation of tonne-kilometres for air and maritime freight transport